anton-tchekov/osdev/atfs/ATFS.md

-# AVR Platform Tasks

-DONE:
-- LCD Basic font [DONE]
-- Boot sequence on LCD [DONE]
-- XMEM Cross Addressing Test [DONE]
-- Load binary (App Launcher/Login Screen) from SD card [DONE]
-- Launch emulator [DONE]

-BORING:
-- All functions documented
-- Add doxygen
-- SD Driver complete and Test

-INTERESTING:
-- Find solution for emulator image routine problem
-- PS/2 Keyboard character conversion and Test
-- Make STDLIB Shared

-## DISK LAYOUT / FILE SYSTEM
+# ATFS File System

 ATFS = Amazing Technology File System

+## Disk Layout

 ### Versioning file system
-Files cannot be deleted / edited after creation, each time a file is written, a copy with a incremented version number is created.
+Files cannot be deleted or edited after creation, and each time a file is written, a copy with a incremented version number is created.
 Space allocation is super simple, just increment a pointer.

 ### Directories are just files containing lists of files

 1 block is 512 bytes

 START = Start block

 SIZE = Size in blocks

 START | SIZE | DESCRIPTION